Right in the Night

-"Right in the Night (Fall in Love with Music)" is a song by German electronic music duo Jam & Spoon, released as the second single from their second album, Tripomatic Fairytales 2001 (1993).
+"Right in the Night (Fall in Love with Music)" is a song by German electronic music duo Jam & Spoon, released by labels JAM! and Dance Pool as the second single from the duo's second album, Tripomatic Fairytales 2001 (1993).
 It is a Eurodance song with elements from progressive and vocal trance.
 It is based on "Leyenda" by the classical composer Isaac Albéniz and features vocals by American vocalist Plavka, with lyrics by Nosie Katzmann.
-The flamenco-styled riff in the song is played by El Mar, who was trained as a classical guitarist.
+The flamenco-styled riff in the song is played by duo member Jam El Mar, who was trained as a classical guitarist.

-The single was released in 1993 on the German label Dance Pool.
+The single was released in 1993 on the German labels JAM! and Dance Pool.
 It is widely regarded as one of the biggest electronic music anthems of the 1990s, reaching number one in Finland, Greece and Spain, as well as number two in Australia, Iceland and Italy in 1994.
 On the Eurochart Hot 100, "Right in the Night" peaked at number four.
 On the UK Singles Chart, the song originally peaked at number 31, but after a re-release in 1995 it reached a new peak of number ten.
 It has been extensively anthologised, further indicating the song's significance in trance music's evolution.

 Jam & Spoon and Plavka performed the song on many different European TV-shows and concerts, like the British music chart television programme Top of the Pops, the Italian singing competition Festivalbar and the Finnish 1994 national final of Eurovision Song Contest.
-It earned the duo an award in the category for "Best Progressive hi-NRG Recording" at the 1995 Hi-NRG Music Awards in the US.
+It earned the duo an award in the category for Best Progressive hi-NRG Recording at the 1995 Hi-NRG Music Awards in the US and a nomination for Best Dance Act at the 1994 MTV Europe Music Awards.
+The accompanying music video was directed by Matt Broadley and filmed in London.